 Individual integrative psychotherapy is offered on a one-to-one bases.
 If you have a had some counselling sessions and have had the chance to take stock of your life and have noticed that you are not making the most of your life.
 This is focused work, normally beginning with an agreed contract of six sessions to help you look at what you do with your life that holds you back.

 I bring experience over years of working with clients to help you look again at how you live your life, what habits or behaviours are useful and which are out of date and no longer help you live a fulfilled life.
-Our work together is about looking at how you live your life and after reflection offering you a chance of not repeating what has not been useful or has held you back.
+Our work together is about looking at how you live your life in particular at relationships and after reflection offering you a chance of not repeating what has not been useful or has held you back.